This post is also available in:

 12:00 Lunch

-Drivers can take a lunch-time break where they want, and will fully refresh in order to continue with the afternoon driving.
+Drivers can take a lunch-time break where they want, and will fully refresh to continue with the afternoon driving.

 13:00 Driving continues